enishino/fmfm-filemanager/README.md

 # fmfm: fast minimum file manager
 A web-based document manager/viewer upon Flask+Python.
-Currently PDF, zip file (including images) and epub documents are supported.
+Currently PDF, zip file (of images), markdown and epub documents are supported.

 **This is still in beta stage and the code is not secure.
 Please do not use this on public servers.**